dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

 ```

 ## Running the Project
+To run our prototype you need to execute these three steps:
+- 1) Bootstrap a Process Vault instance using a the `processVaultCompiler.py` script
+- 2) Start a Process State Agent that connects to the Process Vault
+- 3) Start the Event Stream Engine simulator to generate XES events from an event log
 ### Bootstrap a Process Vault
 > [!IMPORTANT]
 > To run a Process Vault, you need an Intel SGX-enabled machine.
 Ensure the correct installation of the Intel SGX and EGo SDKs.